LSSTDESC/qp/docs/user_guide/qpprimer.md

 - Gaussian: parameters are mean and standard deviation
 - Histogram: parameters are bin edges and bin values
-- Interpolation: parameters are a set of x and y values
+- Interpolation: parameters are a set of $x$ and $y$ values
-- Quantiles: parameters are the quantiles and the corresponding locations or x values
+- Quantiles: parameters are the quantiles and the corresponding locations or $x$ values

 ![parameterizing-a-distribution](../assets/primer-parameterizations.svg)